DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

 ************************************************
- Getting up and running with QtCreator and QGIS
+ Getting up and running with Qt Creator and QGIS
 ************************************************

 .. contents::
    :local:

-QtCreator is an IDE from the makers of the `Qt library <https://www.qt.io>`_.
+Qt Creator is an IDE from the makers of the `Qt library <https://www.qt.io>`_.
-With QtCreator you can build any C++ project, but it's really optimised for people working on Qt based applications (including mobile apps).
+With Qt Creator you can build any C++ project, but it's really optimised for people working on Qt based applications (including mobile apps).